-In early June, social media was awash with rainbow logos and celebrations were in full swing: Global Pride Month was underway.
-We’ve chosen to hold off publishing this piece until after the end of Pride Month, as we believe that the spirit of Pride - empowering, celebrating, and standing in solidarity with LGBTQ+ communities worldwide - shouldn’t be confined to 30 days per year.
+Every June, social media is awash with rainbow logos and celebrations are in full swing for Global Pride Month.
+However, we believe that the spirit of Pride - empowering, celebrating, and standing in solidarity with LGBTQ+ communities worldwide - shouldn’t be confined to 30 days per year.
 Taking action is something that can - and should - happen every day.

 One of the key areas Joe touched on was the need to move our collective societal focus from being an ‘ally’ to becoming a ‘champion’ to affect real change.
 Joe walked us through their thoughts on the limitations of ‘silent allyship’ (e.g. being a passive supporter of a cause, but doing nothing to actively further it), in comparison to the real change that can occur with vocal, passionate, proactive championing of a cause, movement, or mindset.
 Joe summarised this concept of silent allyship well, saying: ‘Silent allyship is purely someone using the label ally to make themselves feel better; it does nothing for whatever community you’re saying you’re an ally to”.

-This takes us back to the ‘rainbow-washing’ swathe of logo changes we saw throughout June.
-This isn’t a criticism of the brands who showed their support in this way; it’s good to show solidarity through gestures such as changing a logo, but without substance and action behind it, nothing will change.
-That’s why, in the end, Cutover decided not to change our logo.
-Not because we don’t support LGBTQ+ communities or that we don’t feel Pride month is worth celebrating, but because we strongly feel that the spirit of Pride should run through every day of every month.
+This takes us back to the ‘rainbow-washing’ swathe of logo changes regularly seen throughout June.
+This isn’t a criticism of the brands who show their support in this way; it’s good to show solidarity through gestures such as changing a logo, but without substance and action behind it, nothing will change.
 Through opening up company-wide discussion and building awareness, we feel that we are taking the right first steps internally to build strong foundations to enable us to make incremental change.
 In Joe’s terms, we want to encourage everybody to be an active champion and to feel empowered to take action, be more vocal in confronting issues head-on, and collaborating with those around them to build genuinely inclusive environments for the long term.

-So, even though Pride Month is a distant memory, these conversations are just the start of the action we are taking as a company and as individuals to actively support LGBTQ+ conversations and equality.
+So, even when Pride Month is a distant memory, these conversations are still vital to actively support LGBTQ+ conversations and equality.
 We can’t, and won’t, just pay lip service, and instead, we want to be accountable for taking action and to continue to build an inclusive environment in which people feel that they can bring their whole, authentic selves to work.
 That starts with a conversation and continues with ongoing, meaningful, and educational focus to build the platform for those active champions we mentioned before.
-Watch this space!